Constitution

 The goals of this Club are to:

-- for personal benefit of members but without pecuniary gain
+• for the personal benefit of members but without pecuniary gain

 Article IV

-No part of the assets of the Club shall be the property of any individual member and all such assets shall be devoted exclusively to the goals set forth in Article III.
+No part of the assets of the Club shall be the property of any individual member, and all such assets shall be devoted exclusively to the goals outlined in Article III.
 No member of the Club shall use such membership for personal gain.
-In the event of dissolution of the Club, all assets shall be liquidated and all proceeds donated to the ARRL Foundation, Newington, Connecticut.
+In the event of dissolution of the Club, all assets shall be liquidated, and all proceeds donated to the ARRL Foundation, Newington, Connecticut.

 Article V

-The principal office of the Club shall be maintained at the address of the Club radio room, or elsewhere as may be determined by a majority of the Executive Committee, provided due written notice shall be given the membership at least thirty days prior to any change.
+The principal office of the Club shall be maintained at the address of the Club radio room or elsewhere as may be determined by a majority of the Executive Committee, provided due written notice shall be given to the membership at least thirty days before any change.

 Article VI